Skip to main content

 By the end of this module, you should be able to:

-• demonstrate an understanding of, and engagement with, interdisciplinary and international approaches to arts policy and management
+• understand and engage with interdisciplinary and international approaches to cultural policy and management

 • demonstrate awareness of distinct theoretical perspectives and the relations and tensions between them